 - Is the item returned for a credit with the artist to purchase other merchandise?

 - Is the item returned for full credit to their credit card or PayPal?

 - Is the item returned for a cash refund?

-- If the client given a full refund?
+- Is the client given a full refund?
 Is there a restocking charge?

 - If the client is given a refund, is it immediate; or within 2 weeks; 20 days; or a month?

-This is not a comprehensive list, but if gives you a good idea about what to consider and there are variables under each question.
+This is not a comprehensive list of possible Return Policies, but it gives you a good idea about what to consider and there are variables under each question.
 Goodwill is very important to keep with your customer, so flexibility may be essential regardless of your Return Policy.

 If the item is returned because it is described as defective, seriously flawed, or poorly crafted then more than likely you are both legally and ethically required to accept a return no matter what your Return Policy may state.